atombender/k8s-config-controller/DOCKER.md

 **This is a sidecar application for Kubernetes that unpacks a configmap whenever it changes, and sends a signal to reload an application**.

-Under Kubernetes, configmaps mounted into pods are immutable; they're snapshots of the version of the configmap that existed when the pod launched.
-To make the application reflect any changes to a configmap, you normally have to redeploy the application.
+Under Kubernetes, configmaps mounted into pods generally require an application to be redeployed in order for the application to pick up changes.

 This is, of course, often desirable when the application has a release-oriented lifecycle.
-However, for long-running infrastructure-oriented apps — some examples include Prometheus, Nginx, PostgreSQL and HAProxy — the lifecycle is not always released-oriented, but configuration-oriented.
+However, for long-running infrastructure-oriented apps — some examples include Prometheus, Nginx, PostgreSQL and HAProxy — the lifecycle is not released-oriented, but configuration-oriented.
 For example, adding a new alert to Prometheus should not require a redeploy.

-This controller solves this problem by monitoring the configmap for changes and populating a folder with its contents, then signaling the application to reload its configuration.
+This controller solves this problem by monitoring the configmap for changes and populating a folder with its contents, then reloading the application.

 ## Operation